 The family had reached the far end of the beach, beneath the cliffs, and were beginning to turn back as Ross continued his story.

 “You know some of the rest.
 My father was getting annoyed that I was running up gambling debts – he threatened to refuse to pay them.
-So I took to smuggling, with old Hubert Trencrom – not going out on the One And All, just helping out with the land party.
-It all just seemed like a game - everyone in the district was involved in the trade in one way or another, and I never gave a thought to any danger.”
+So I took to smuggling, with old Hubert Trencrom – not going out on the One-And-All, just helping out with the land-party.
+Of course it was all a huge adventure to a lad of my age – everyone in the district was involved in the trade in one way or another, and I never gave a thought to any danger.”

 “I remember you telling me you used to go out with your father sometimes, over to Guernsey.”